 Definition - What does Unicornuate Uterus mean?

-Unicornate uterus is a condition where the uterus may be misshaped and smaller then normal with only one functioning fallopian tube.
-A unicornate uterus may impact a woman’s ability to become pregnant.
-If pregnant, a unicornate uterus may lead to complications including heightened risk of preterm labor, miscarriage, recurrent pregnancy loss, ectopic pregnancy, or cesarean section.
+A unicornuate uterus is a condition present from birth where only one half of a uterus develops.
+A unicornuate uterus may impact a woman’s ability to become pregnant.
+If pregnant, a unicornuate uterus may lead to complications including the heightened risk of preterm labor, miscarriage, recurrent pregnancy loss, ectopic pregnancy, or cesarean section.

 FertilitySmarts explains Unicornuate Uterus

-Unicornate uterus is a congenital disorder, meaning a woman is born with the abnormality.
-During development as a fetus, the two tubes that fuse together to create the uterus fail to form correctly, leaving the woman with what is essentially half of a uterus.
-The remaining half, along with one fallopian tube, may be nonexistent, or may be small and detached, called a hemi-uterus.
+During development as a fetus, the two tubes that fuse together to create the uterus fail to form correctly, leaving the individual with what is essentially half of a uterus.
+The remaining half, along with one fallopian tube, may be nonexistent or can be a small and detached structure called a hemi-uterus.

-Unicornate uterus is typically undetected until fertility issues arise.
-However, if a hemi-uterus is present it may cause pain earlier in life, leading to possible early detection.
-Due to the constriction of space and the limited function of a unicornate uterus, successful conception, pregnancy, and full term deliveries are complicated by the condition.
+A unicornuate uterus typically remains undetected until fertility issues arise.
+However, if a hemi-uterus is present, it may cause pain earlier in life, leading to possible early detection.
+Due to the constriction of space and the limited function of a unicornuate uterus, successful conception, pregnancy, and full-term deliveries are complicated by the condition.

-While there is no cure for unicornate uterus, conception and successful pregnancies may be possible.
+While there is no cure for a unicornuate uterus, conception and successful pregnancies may be possible.
 However, consistent monitoring of the pregnancy may be necessary.